willegan/getvero.github.io/_articles/what-are-external-attributes.md

 ---
 layout: articles
-title:  "What are External Attributes?"
+title:  What are External Attributes?
 categories: email design
 ---